kent-map/chirpy/_posts/2024-03-01-20c-canterbury-heritage.md

 {% include embed/image.html src="wc:Eastbridge_Hospital_Canterbury_1085030_20230813_0147.jpg" aspect="1.5" caption="Tilman2007, CC BY-SA 4.0, via Wikimedia Commons" %}

-A short walk along Stour Street leads to the adjoining properties of the Greyfriars and Franciscan Garden.
+**Greyfriars Chapel**
 Standing on the island of Binnewith, formed by branches of the Stour, the stone and flint Greyfriars chapel is the oldest Franciscan building in Britain (c 1267).
 It is difficult to imagine a more peaceful place within a minute’s walk of the High Street.
 Although known to be one of Canterbury’s hidden secrets, for most of the 20th century access to the the Greyriars was restricted.
 The gardens are now open to visitors in the summer months.

 {% include embed/image.html src="wc:Greyfriars_Chapel_-_geograph.org.uk_-_4142883.jpg" aspect="0.75" caption="Greyfriars Chapel by Kim Fyson, CC BY-SA 2.0 via Wikimedia Commons" %}

 **The Canterbury Heritage Museum (1986-2018)**
 The Canterbury Heritage Museum, opened in 1986 by Queen Elizabeth II, was housed in the 12th century Poor Priests Hospital, to tell the history of the city.
 The magnificent medieval interior, with an oak-beamed roofs, a great hall and labyrinth of period rooms was the perfect place for displays in a ‘time walk” from the earliest to latest times.
 The displays on 20th century subjects included a Canterbury wartime Blitz experience, a [Rupert Bear]({{ site.baseurl }}/20c/20c-tourtel-biography) exhibition, celebrating both Rupert and the comic bear’s creator Mary Tourtel (1874-1943) who was born and lived in the city, and a Bagpuss and Clangers display, in tribute to Oliver Postgate (1925-2008).
 Working in his studio at the nearby village of Blean with his associate Peter Firmin, Oliver Postgate produced the most wonderful children’s animation programmes, Ivor the Engine being my favourite, all greatly loved by anyone who grew up in the 1960s, ‘70s or ‘80s.
+<br><br>
 The Museum was closed in 2018.
 Most displays were transferred to the redeveloped Beaney Institute on the High Street or, in the case of Roman exhibits, to the Roman Museum.
 A wonderful  20th century museum, the closure of the Canterbury Heritage Museum was a sad loss for heritage and for the 21st century.

 {% include embed/image.html src="wc:Museum_of_Canterbury_001.jpg" aspect="1.287" caption="Canterbury Heritage Museum" %}

 **The Beaney**
 The amazing Beaney Institute in the High Street, now redeveloped as the Beaney House of Art and Knowledge, was opened in 1899 thanks to the generosity of an Australian, Dr James Beaney, who was born in Canterbury.
 The Beaney served as Canterbury’s Royal Museum and Free Library throughout the 20th century.
 In recent years the building has been impressively enlarged and completely refurbished to transform this part of the city into “a vibrant, cultural quarter”, in conjunction with the rebuilding of the nearby Marlowe Theatre.

-{% include embed/image.html src="wc:Canterbury_Beaney_Institute.JPG" aspect="0.728" caption="Beaney Institute, by Zeisterre, CC BY-SA 3.0 via Wikimedia Commons" %}
+<br><br>
 The Beaney has long been the place to admire the life sized paintings by Thomas Sidney Cooper (also known as “Cow Cooper”) of cattle and sheep, the huge painting of “Separated but not Divorced” or “Charlie the Bull” ruling the herd.
 It also housed the East Kent Regiment, the Buffs, museum, although this was later moved.
 The redeveloped building now hosts exhibitions, provides a new home for the [Rupert the Bear]({{ site.baseurl }}/20c/20c-tourtel-biography), Bagpuss and Clangers displays, and runs a lively educational programme.

-{% include embed/image.html src="wc:The_Smallfilms_Gallery_at_The_Beaney%2C_Canterbury%2C_August_2022_04.jpg" aspect="1.333" caption="The Smallfilms Gallery at the Beaney" %}
+{% include embed/image.html src="wc:Canterbury_Beaney_Institute.JPG" aspect="0.728" caption="Beaney Institute, by Zeisterre, CC BY-SA 3.0 via Wikimedia Commons" %}

 **The Marlowe Theatre**
 The history of the Marlowe theatre in Canterbury began when a small theatre opened in St Margaret’s Street, just before the Great War (1914-18).
 Between the wars it became a cinema and then a theatre again.
 It became the city’s first Marlowe Theatre in 1949 and ran as a repertory company until closure in 1981 to make way for redevelopment as the Marlowe Arcade.
 The city council purchased the former Odeon Cinema in the Friars, converting it into a theatre bringing the Marlowe to its present site.
 The building operated successfully for 25 years, but by the 2000s owing to the deficiencies of the converted cinema the council took the bold decision to re-build the theatre.
 The 3rd Marlowe theatre opened on 4 October 2011.
 This superb theatre brings world-class theatre, ballet and orchestral companies to the 1200 seat auditorium, as well as providing superb studio and workshop spaces for artists.